Toyonut/StringPad/README.md

 __Possible solutions if we want the recursive function__
 1. We only allow padding with a single character
 2. We trim all strings to requiredLength regardless which means your string may be truncated.
+3. We use the regular imperative function with an inner recursive function in place of the do-while loop, but that is more complex and gains little.

 The current recursive implementation can lead to unexpected behaviour somewhere beteen the two above options...
 There may be a way around it I am not seeing yet that meets all the test expectations.